bright/new-www/content/projects/circles-–-online-group-support.md

 ---
 ![Circles and Bright Inventions cooperation](/images/circles_1.png)

-<sub> It is a design created for the purpose of case study. *It is based on the design made by Circles Product Design Team.* </sub>
+<sub> *It is a design created for the purpose of case study.* *It is based on the design made by Circles Product Design Team.* </sub>

-Be in grief over the loss of a special someone, the pain of divorce or separation, complex relationships or other challenges - [Circles](https://circlesup.com) offers theme-based online support circles facilitated by professionals.
+Be in grief over the loss of a special someone, the pain of divorce or separation, complex relationships or other challenges – [Circles](https://circlesup.com) offers theme-based online support circles facilitated by professionals.

 ## Main features developed by Bright Inventions:

 * Onboarding which helps users quickly find the support group suitable for their needs.
 * New features for video conferences such as group chat or screen sharing by a group facilitator.
 * Chat for group members.
-* Control Panel dedicated to therapists conducting group meetings.
+* Control panel dedicated to therapists conducting group meetings.
 * Redesign of the group space where group members can interact with each other.
 * Customized business tool for processing user experience, traffic and acquisition data.

 ## Skills

 Frontend: TypeScript, React

 Backend: Node.js, PostgreSQL/Redis, NestJS, AWS